antonmry/antonmry.github.io/content/post/deploy-on-kubernetes-gke-with-terraform.md

 +++
 date = "2017-01-06T22:37:18+01:00"
-title = "Deploying on kubernetes GKE with Terraform"
+title = "Deploy on kubernetes GKE with Terraform"

 +++